 Education abroad specialists will make group arrangements and in-country arrangements only through the use of Ohio State’s designated travel agency — with the exception of programs managed by a host institution or in cases when airfare is arranged by the individual participant.

 Winter or spring break education abroad programs

 Resident directors travel with the Ohio State students to and from the program site.
 In this case, OIA will arrange the group travel and purchase the round-trip air ticket for the resident director.

 Summer education abroad programs

 The decision to have a group flight is made on a program-by-program basis.
 In the event the resident director is not able to travel with the group, they should contact their education abroad specialist.

 To arrange travel to the program site, the education abroad specialist will arrange resident director travel with the university’s designated travel agency.
 The education abroad specialist will arrange for OIA to make direct payment to the travel agency and obtain a unique travel or “T” number for the resident director.

 Deviation from a group flight is by special permission only.
-Please refer to the resident director flight guide.

 Transportation on education abroad programs should be coordinated by a reputable transportation company that supplies both vehicles and drivers.
 Arrangement of these services should be done during the OIA program development process.
 Under no circumstances should an employee’s private vehicle be used to transport students on programs abroad.